obenno/cutqc/README.md

         Take pair-end inputs (R1.fq.gz and R2.fq.gz) and perform cutadapt in pair-end mode.
         Fastqc will be performed both before and after trimming.
 The first three arguments are mandatory and positional, all the following options will be parsed to cutadapt, please refer to cutadapt manual for full option list.
+Please also don't pass -o and -p argument to cutadapt.

     qc_only:
         Take one single fastq file as input and perfom fastqc only.